LittleBigBug/Blackjack/README.md

 ## Support

-For issues, bug reports, or feature requests, please create an issue on our GitHub repository.
+For issues, bug reports, or feature requests, please create an issue on the repository or DM @vortexunwanted on Discord!

 ## License